Monday 17 June 2024

 I feel blessed to have a terrific family, be it my wife or my parents, or my in-laws.
 When my maternal grandma was critically ill a few years back and counting her days in a half conscious state, barely able to respond or gesture to anyone, my wifey was the one who had the foresight to convince me to buy air tickets within a day’s notice, for only a couple of hours visit to my hometown, leaving all my official obligations aside, and today I can thankfully say that the smile on my grandma’s face on seeing us, was beyond priceless, which might not have been possible had we arrived any later.
 Then again, when it was time to get vaccinated against COVID-19, my wifey was the one who convinced by conspiracy theory spinning father to get the dose, something which proved to be of immense importance not only from a health point of view, but also for essential travel and in other avenues later on.
 The list is endless…

 On the other hand, my parents as always have tried their best to be as compassionate and inclusive as possible, despite the dynamic many a times being different from their age old imagery, for which I’m grateful.
 From our childhood we are used to seeing our parents as pillars of strength, but as we grow up the tables are turned, and although they might still continue at a fever pitch, the fragility of our older generations, be it physical or mental, slowly becomes apparent.
-Once approaching our thirties, we should be matured enough to accept our role as a heavy-duty hinge trying to ensure that the proverbial door-frame assembly does not fall apart.
+Once approaching our thirties, we should be matured enough to accept our role as a heavy-duty hinge, doing our bit for the proverbial door-frame assembly not to fall apart.
 People tend to have a short memory about the good that is done, while the bad seems to get cemented in history, but that’s not me.

 Any way… On the professional front, as far as my present calling at Indian Oil goes, after a blistering start in my initial few years with some brilliant colleagues and unprejudiced top brass, piloting through the quite antithetical widespread reality has gradually become more and more onerous… I’ve seen highly competent all-rounders retiring at average ranks, and relatively bush-league individuals fast-tracked to higher levels in no time at all.
 Sometimes, getting too involved in this petty game of cat and mouse really doesn’t feel worth it, especially when you have a family to look after, but alas the world doesn’t always bend to our will easily.